Apidcloud/scarlett-watson/README.md

 Both should work even in smartphones.
 Tested with Firefox and Google Chrome.
 Safari doesn't seem to handle the microphone permissions very well though.

-This example connects directly from your browser to the IBM Watson Cloud Speech to Text service and its output with [Scarlett's WebGL Framework](https://github.com/scarlettgamestudio/scarlett-framework) (MSDF) BMFont Text Rendering.
+This example connects directly from your browser to the IBM Watson Cloud Speech to Text service and shows its output with [Scarlett's WebGL Framework](https://github.com/scarlettgamestudio/scarlett-framework) (MSDF) BMFont Text Rendering.

 ## Basic Setup (without Speech to Text)